carnegie/MEM_public/README.md

 		grbgetkey #############################

-4. Copy that text and paste it in an Anaconda terminal window.
+Copy and paste this in an Anaconda terminal window.

-5. Set up Python link to Gurobi.
+4. Set up Python link to Gurobi.
 Open up the Anaconda3 terminal window as Administrator from the Start Menu and then type:

 	       > conda config --add channels http://conda.anaconda.org/gurobi
 	       > conda install gurobi

-6. Install cvxpy.
+5. Install cvxpy.
 For Python3, cvxpy must be installed with pip.
 Open up an Anaconda window and type:

 	       > pip install cvxpy

-7. If you get error messages for not having (or not having the correct versions of) ecos, scs, or cvxcanon, try the following command (Anaconda Cloud):
+6. If you get error messages for not having (or not having the correct versions of) ecos, scs, or cvxcanon, try the following command (Anaconda Cloud):

 	       > conda install -c sebp cvxpy